Zhenhao-Zhang/Zhenhao-Zhang.github.io/_pages/about.md

 My Research interest include MLLM and Computer Vision.
 Now I focus on the topic of Motion Generation and Cross-Embodiment Manipulation.
 I am looking for Collaborators and Friends.
 Feel free to contact me if you are interested in these fantasic topics!

-**<font color='red'>I am seeking Intern Positions for MLLM Foundation Models for 26 Fall Summer Internship!
-Feel free to contact me if you are interested!</font>**

 Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn